Petrosz007/msc-thesis/chapters/future.typ

 Because we've differed from the equivalence partitions that we've defined our GPT Lang definition with, the way we can solve this is to create another GPT Lang definition for this implementation.
 This way, we'll have a test case that covers the `service >= 15 || age >= 45` condition, which didn't exist in the original one.

-This is related to the Competent Programmer hypothesis #todo[link], because we don't want to test implementations that are vastly different or more overcomplicated than a simple solution.
+This is related to the Competent Programmer Hypothesis defined in @CPH, because we don't want to test implementations that are vastly different or more overcomplicated than a simple solution.
 In this case, the else if, the nested if and additional `||` made this implementation more complex.

 == Supporting enums in GPT Lang <future-enums>